Persona (Marracash album)

-Persona is a studio album by Italian rapper Marracash, released on 31 October 2019 by Island Records and Universal Music Italia.
+Persona is the fifth studio album by Italian rapper Marracash, released on 31 October 2019 by Island Records and Universal Music Italia.

 The album originally consisted of 15 tracks.
-The song "Neon - Le ali", written and performed with Italian singer Elisa, was also composed for the album, but it was not completed on time.
+The single "Neon – Le ali", written and performed with Italian singer Elisa, was also composed for the album, but it was not completed on time.
 Despite not being included on Persona, the track was released as a single in March 2020, and added to the track listing of Personas streaming version.

 Praised by Italian music critics, the album placed at number one on Rolling Stone Italia's list of the Best Albums of 2019.
 It also became a commercial success, spending six non-consecutive weeks atop the FIMI Italian Albums Chart.

 After placing at number five on the Italian year-end albums chart of 2019, it also became the top-selling record of 2020 in Italy.
 As of January 2021, all its 15 original tracks, as well as "Neon - Le ali", were certified platinum in Italy, while the album was certified quadruple platinum by the Federation of the Italian Music Industry, denoting 200,000 equivalent album units.